mormond/aks-managed-app-testing/docs/catalogdeploy.md

 ## Create a package file for the managed app definition

-1. Build the ARM templace from the Bicep files
+1. Build the ARM template from the Bicep files

     ```bash
     az bicep build --file ./bicep/mainTemplate.bicep
     ```

-1. Copy the generated `mainTemplate.json` file to the `marketplace` folder
+1. Copy `mainTemplate.json` file to the `marketplace` folder
 1. cd into the `marketplace` folder
+1. You must make a manual edit to the `mainTemplate.json` file at this stage
+   1. Open `mainTemplate.json` in an editor such as VS Code
+   1. Find the `vaultSubscriptionId` parameter (around line 46)
+   1. Set the default value to your Azure `Subscription ID`
+      * For a service catalog deployment, the app definition and deployed instance will be in the same subscription
+   1. You should end up with something like

+      ```json
+      "vaultSubscriptionId": {
+         "type": "string",
+         "defaultValue": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
+         "metadata": {
+         "description": "The subscription id of the source key vault."
+      }
+      ```

+   1. Save the changes to `mainTemplate.json`

 1. Zip both `mainTemplate.json` and `createUiDefinition.json` into a file named `package.zip`

 ## Upload package to blob storage